 Verstappen supports changes made to Jeddah circuit

-Max Verstappen has commended the modifications made to the Jeddah Corniche Circuit ahead of this year’s Saudi Arabian Grand Prix to increase safety at a track where multiple high-speed crashes have occurred since it was added to the Formula 1 calendar in 2021.
+Max Verstappen has commended the changes made to the Jeddah Corniche Circuit ahead of this year’s Saudi Arabian Grand Prix to increase safety at a track where multiple high-speed crashes have occurred since it was added to the Formula 1 calendar in 2021.

 The reigning world champion, who is currently leading the early standings, will go to Saudi Arabia to compete in one of the newest events to be added to the sporting calendar and will be aiming for back-to-back victories there.